Deadly Climate Change Impact – Heatwaves

 The country’s infrastructure can also increase temperatures, especially in urban areas, known as the urban heat island effect (UHI) phenomenon.
 “Heat-absorbing tarmac and buildings, exhaust from air condition, and the sheer density of urban living all contribute to this increase in cities”.

 But heat waves, like many other climate impacts, are not evenly felt by all.
-Developed countries with more resources and better quality infrastructure are not as vulnerable as those in developing countries who cannot keep up with the cost of cooling their population, creating a “global cooling gap”.
+Developed countries with more resources and better-quality infrastructure are not as vulnerable as those in developing countries, which cannot keep up with the cost of cooling their population, creating a “global cooling gap.”

 Source Citation: